Best BT One Phone Alternatives for UK Businesses

 Pros

-- SIM, eSIM and app options within one proposition
+- Supports SIM, eSIM and app access within one service

-- Strong fit for field, frontline, desk-less and mobile-heavy teams
+- Well suited to field, frontline, desk-less and mobile-heavy teams

 Cons

-- Buyers still need to decide which users need SIM, eSIM or app access
+- Businesses still need to decide which users are best suited to SIM, eSIM or app access

 Best for